facebookresearch/baspacho/README.md

 ## Todo
 - [ ] add continuous integration for testing
-- [ ] document more code (before I forget how it works), and provide better API
+- [ ] document more code (before I forget how it works), and polish API
 - [X] float/double in all backends
 - [X] Cuda: include and test sparse elimination in BAL_bench
 - [X] Cuda: test atomics vs magic-locked block updates (result: magic lock of blocks does not work in Cuda unless very expensive synchronized ops are used, making it not competitive)
 - [X] Cuda: solve methods
 - [X] Cuda: batched mode
+- [X] implement specialized solve for the case of "sparse elimination ranges" where the current per-supernode solve would be quite slow
-- [ ] Benchmark results (bench + BAL comparing sparse elimination with optimizers)
+- [X] Benchmark results (bench + BAL comparing sparse elimination with optimizers)
 - [ ] small optimizer demo on BAL data

 ### Longer term todo:
 - [ ] handle singularity reporting size of non-SPD minor, possibly discard non-definite sparse-elim diagonal blocks
 - [ ] better heuristics in Node merge, test more configurations
-- [ ] implement specialized solve for the case of "sparse elimination ranges" where the current per-supernode solve would be quite slow
+- [ ] optimize analysis and solve steps
 - [ ] simple (non-coalesced) symmetric block matrix with mat-vec op, and iterative solver, possibly with mixed-precision preconditioner (fast "rough" factor as float, iterate on a double vector for improved precision)